<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1223437568524110&amp;ev=PageView&amp;noscript=1">

 • Distributing the assets of the estate to the beneficiaries according to the terms of the Will.

 The role of an Executor can be complex and time-consuming, and it is important that the person named as Executor is willing and able to take on the responsibilities.
-If the person named as Executor is unwilling or unable to fulfil their duties, the court may appoint someone else.
+If the person named as Executor is unwilling or unable to fulfil their duties, the court may appoint someone else or a professional estate administration provider can be instructed.

 How long does it take to get a Grant of Representation?